Financial Aid

 The Federal Parent PLUS Loan helps credit worthy parents borrow funds to cover their child's educational expenses.
 Parents with poor or no credit may still be eligible by applying with a credit worthy endorser.
 This loan can be combined with other financial aid and cannot exceed the student’s total cost of education.
 Interest rates are fixed and set annually by the U.S. Department of Education, and repayment begins as soon as the loan is disbursed.

-Federal Student Aid Website
+Federal Student Aid Web Page

 To learn more visit: Federal Student Aid Website